Kernel-Elastic Autoencoder for Molecular Design: Methods

 \subsection{Decoding Methods}

-The KAE generation of a molecule involves sampling a vector, $\vec{v} \in \mathcal{R}^{10\times E}$ from a $D$-dimensional Gaussian distribution and decoding it.
+KAE's generation process involves sampling a vector, $\vec{v} \in \mathcal{R}^{10\times E}$ from a $D$-dimensional Gaussian distribution and decoding it.
 For conditional generation (CKAE), the sampled vector is concatenated with a condition $C$, following its multiplication by its corresponding embedding vector.
-The resulting vector is subsequently mingled by a fully connected linear layer, yielding $\vec{L}$ in the same dimension $\mathcal{R}^{10\times E}$.
+The resulting vector is subsequently mingled by a fully connected layer, yielding $\vec{L}$ again in $\mathcal{R}^{10\times E}$.
 The decoder then translates the SMILES string sequence, character by character, with decoder-encoder attention applied to $\vec{L}$.

 During decoding, the token ``<SOS>'' is initially supplied.
 The decoder subsequently generates a probability distribution across $T$ possible tokens for each input.
-The common practice is to continue the predictions using the token possessing the maximum probability, incorporating the token into the next-round input sequence and reiterating the procedure to obtain the next most probable token.
-This process is repeated until the ``<EOS>'' token is produced or the sequence length limit is achieved.

-Contrary to retaining only the token of highest probability, KAE employed beam search, guided by the hyper-parameter beam size, to derive a broader array of interpretations of the same vector, $\vec{L}$.
+One of the approaches is to continue the predictions using the token possessing the maximum probability, incorporating the token into the next-round input sequence and reiterating the procedure to obtain the next most probable token.
+This process is repeated until the end-of-sequence token (?) is produced or the sequence length limit is achieved.
+Besides retaining only the token of highest probability, KAE employed beam search, guided by the hyper-parameter beam size, to derive a broader array of interpretations of the same vector, $\vec{L}$.
 With a beam size, $B$, where $B \leq T$, a maximum of $B$ outputs are produced from a single decoding procedure.

 The beam search algorithm logs the probability of each step for each of the $B$ sequences.
 For the first step, the top $B$ most probable tokens are selected.
 In subsequent steps, the model decodes from $B$ input sequences concurrently.
 Given that each of the $B$ sequences has $T$ potential outcomes for the succeeding token, the total number of potential next-step sequences equates to $B\times T$.
 These sequences are then ranked according to the sum of their probabilities for all $S$ characters.